2026 IPREM: €600/month · €7,200/year (14 payments)

 Not sure which visa is right for you?

-Use our free Relocation Calculator to find the best pathway based on your income, goals, and lifestyle.
+Use our free AI Relocation Adviser to find the best pathway based on your goals, nationality, and finances.